black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Now that you have a better understanding of how the call stack and recursion work, you'll refactor the decimalToBinary() function to use recursion instead of a while loop.

 First, remove your countDownAndUp() function and function call.

+# Step 66
+Then, remove the contents of your decimalToBinary() function.
+Leave the body of the function empty for now.